jacque123/networktrait/README.md

 Code and data for generating each figure is contained in the corresponding folder.

 - The folder *fig1* contains the code and data that generate all panels of Figure 1.
 Please run **fig1.m**.
+- The folder *fig2* contains the code and data that generate all panels of Figure 2.
+Please run **fig2.m**.